Amish Buttermilk Cookies

 • Preheat the oven to 350°F (175°).
 Line two baking sheets with parchment paper and set aside.

 • Make the cookies.
 In a large bowl, beat the butter and sugars with an electric mixer until light and fluffy.
-Beat in the eggs one at a time, then stir in the vanilla and buttermilk.
+Beat in the eggs and yolks one at a time, then stir in the vanilla and buttermilk.

 • In a separate bowl, whisk the flour, baking powder, baking soda, and salt.
 Gradually add the dry ingredients to the butter mixture, stirring by hand until just incorporated.
 Stop mixing when no streaks of flour are visible.